Market research in the marketing plan

-So, when you first create brands, you can see that market research plays a key role at almost every stage of the brand development process.
-But once you’re clear on market and your brand, you need to pull that all together in your marketing plan.
+It’s clear market research plays a key role at almost every stage of the brand development process.
+But once you’re clear on the market and your brand, you still need to pull that all together in your marketing plan.

 Where market research fits into the marketing plan

 The marketing plan comes towards the end of the brand development process.
 But, the marketing plan only covers a defined period of time.
 Most marketing plans cover 12 months, though we know some businesses focus only on the next 6 months, and others plan out to 18 months or more.

 Before the end of that defined period, you’ll need to be working on the plan to cover the next time period.
 You’ll need to review and update it with details of any changes in market.

 Marketing plans vary greatly in the level of detail they cover, but we believe all marketing plans need to answer as a minimum three key questions.

 They need to cover where your business is now.
 They need to cover where it wants to be in 6 to 18 months time.
 And they need to cover, how you’re going to get there.

 Market research plays a role in answering each of these questions.